lacerbi/setup-athanor/README.md

 **`setup-athanor` is the official installer for **[Athanor](https://athanor.works/)**, an AI workbench for developers and creators.**

-This simple, one-command CLI tool downloads and configures Athanor on your local machine, creating a ready-to-run application from the source code.
+This simple, one-command CLI tool downloads, compiles, and sets up Athanor on your local machine, creating a native desktop application ready for immediate use.

 For full details on what Athanor is and how to use it, please visit the [Athanor website](https://athanor.works/) and [its main repository](https://github.com/lacerbi/athanor).